khalil-research/PyEPO/docs/source/content/examples/training.rst

 Training
 ++++++++

-``pyepo.func.SPOPlus`` and ``pyepo.func.blackboxOpt`` are PyTorch modules to support automatic differentiation.
+``pyepo.func`` is extended from PyTorch modules to support automatic differentiation.
 Users can train neural network for end-to-end predict-then-optimize problem.

 Training with SPO+
 ==================